 |Christmas Revellers The Worse For Wear – Mirror.co.uk|

-Since this is now the season when Daily Mail journalists polish their camera lenses and lurk around the many pubs in St. Mary Street in Cardiff (or any other busy city centre) on Fridays and Saturdays hoping to catch party goers in less than dignified positions (i.e. spark out on the floor, face down in the gutter, etc), I found myself wondering what advice I’d give Caitlin in the years to come on how to stay safe on a night out.
+Since this is now the season when Daily Mail journalists polish their camera lenses and lurk around the many pubs in St. Mary Street in Cardiff (or any other busy city centre) on Fridays and Saturdays hoping to catch party goers in less than dignified positions (i.e. spark out on the floor, face down in the gutter, etc), I find myself wondering what advice I’ll be giving Caitlin in the years to come on how to stay safe on a night out.

 I suspect that very few of us have personal safety at the top of our agenda for a good night out.
 Most of us are more concerned about whether our dress looks good and we can actually walk in those heels.
 But safety IS an issue, particularly at this time of year.